The Xometry app works best with JavaScript enabled!

 90

-Countersink Holes vs. Counterbore Holes
+Countersink vs. Counterbore Holes

-Both countersink holes and counterbore holes apply to much the same range of fastener types and are used for the same purpose – to give fasteners a flush (or below flush) finish for cosmetic or technical reasons.
-The difference is that countersinking requires a conical rather than cylindrical recess, angle, and diameter to match the underside of the intended fastener head and applies to:
+Both countersink holes and counterbore holes apply to much the same range of fastener types and are used for the same purpose–to give fasteners a flush (or below flush) finish for cosmetic or technical reasons.
+Below you’ll see a diagram of the hole differences.

 1. All types of heads for drives used for rotating threaded fasteners—internal hex, Phillips, crosshead, Torx, pin Torx, slot, and many more.